Donate

 If you encounter baby wildlife, please keep the following in mind:

-• If a young bird has fallen out of the nest, you may return it to the nest if it is immediate danger, but it is best to leave it alone.
+• If a young bird has fallen out of the nest, you may return it to the nest if it in immediate danger, but it is best to leave it alone.
 The mother will not reject the baby because you have touched it and babies usually fall out of the nest as a natural part of learning to fly;

 • If you find a young hare with no obvious injuries, leave it alone or put it back where it was found because the mother is likely nearby and will return once you leave.
 She will not reject it because you touched it;